France · · 17 min read

 Find the very best places to live in France, freshly updated.
 We explore every aspect from lifestyle to weather and cost of living.

-Already, many expats appreciate just how perfect life in France can be and the potential the country offers for a high-quality quality, more affordable lifestyle.
-If you are wondering where in France you should relocate to, here are the best places to live in France for expats.
+Many expats already appreciate just how perfect life in France can be and the potential the country offers for a high-quality, more affordable lifestyle.
+If you are wondering where in France you should relocate to, here are the best places for expats to live.

 The map of French departments

-The best places to live in France if you’re moving with children
+The best places to live in France for families

 France is a great country to raise children.